MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ## Code snippets

-The following code provides an example of on-behalf-of flow to fetch access token using MSAL library :
+The following code provides an example of on-behalf-of (OBO) flow to fetch access token using Microsoft Authentication Library (MSAL):

 ### [C#](#tab/dotnet)